 Here you are!
 You waited with great anticipation for this moment - Holidays are here!

-The Motor home is longer, larger, higher and heavier than cars you are used to driving but they are easy to handle.
-After the first km’s of driving you will find that they respond beautifully and are fun to drive.
+The Motor home is longer, larger, higher, and heavier than cars you are used to driving but they are easy to handle.
+After the first miles of driving, you will find that they respond beautifully and are fun to drive.
 So don’t worry!

 Avoid carrying spare gasoline; if you must, carry it in the storage container possible, tape the lid shut to prevent spillage and protect it with a shield.

 While you are at the gas station check your motor oil, automatic transmission oil, radiator water, battery water and tire pressure.
 Heat in the desert can affect the tire pressure, over or under pressure can cause problems in steering your Motorhome.

 Check your travel route every morning before you start.
 Plan for a camping place for the night for rest stops and dump stations.
 Also consider gasoline stops, especially if you travel in the desert.

 Reserving a campsite in advance can save a lot of frustration later, especially during high season.
 When travelling without reservation, the earlier in the day you stop, the better your chances of getting to a good campground.

 driving into the campsite, especially at night, scout around the area of you on foot.
 A large log, a hydrant or other obstacles can punch through the paneling, tearing pipes or wiring and causing costly repairs.